 The ultimate goal of internal marketing is to ensure that your employees can provide value to prospects or customers because they understand and believe in your company’s brand, goals and vision.
 And perhaps, you can teach them what they can do to help.

 I believe that one of the smartest things any business can do is create and perform official marketing training for everyone in the business.
-This goes for delivery people, administrative people and finance related people (especially finance related people)
+Again, this goes for delivery people, administrative people, and finance-related people (especially finance-related people).

-Once a quarter at a minimum (and with every new hire) conduct an all hands brand meeting.
+Once a quarter at a minimum (and with every new hire that joins the company) conduct an all-hands brand meeting.